Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 ## Divert
 If you're specialized in the [Fling](/spells/fling/) cantrip, you learn **Divert**.
 When you notice a ranged weapon attack, you may spend a trickery point and use your reaction to try and divert its projectile when it reaches a distance of 30 feet or less from you.

-Subtract your 1d10 + your DEX modifier from the attack roll.
+Subtract `1d10 + your DEX modifier` from the attack roll.
 If the projectile would then miss the target, you may divert it in a direction you choose within a 30-foot cone of the original direction.
 If you direct the projectile to hit a different target, it can evade it by succeeding a Dexterity saving throw against the modified attack roll.
 On a hit, the original attacker rolls for damage.

 ## Momentary Phantasm
 If you're specialized in the [Minor Phantasm](/spells/minor-phantasm) cantrip, you learn the **Momentary Phantasm**.
 When a creature makes a melee attack within 30 feet of you, you may spend a trickery point and use your reaction to cast Minor Phantasm in an attempt to interrupt it.
-The phantasm has to be one that directly affects the attack, such as turning the attacker's weapon to molten lava, creating a splash of acid in its face, etc.
+The phantasm has to directly affect the attack, such as turning the attacker's weapon to molten lava, creating a splash of acid in its face, etc.

 ## Sudden Ruse
 If you're specialized in the [Subterfuge](/spells/subterfuge/) cantrip, you learn the **Sudden Ruse**.
-When an ally makes an attack on an enemy that is within 30 feet of you, you may spend a trickery point and use your reaction to cast Subterfuge in an attempt to distract only that enemy.
+When an ally makes an attack on an enemy that is within 30 feet of you, you may spend a trickery point and use your reaction to cast Subterfuge in an attempt to distract only that enemy, giving your ally advantage on the attack.